IngridOline/arc_jumpstart_levelup/docs/azure_arc_servers_jumpstart/_index.md

 #### Task 1: Examine the existing Arc-connected machines

-- The deployment process that you have walked through should have set up four VMs running on Hyper-V in the ArcBox-Client machine.
+- You should have four VMs running on Hyper-V in the ArcBox-Client machine.
 Two of these machines have been connected to Azure Arc already.
 Let us have a look at these in the Azure Portal

 - Enter "Machines - Azure Arc" in the top search bar in the Azure portal and select it from the displayed services.